r3shape/r3make/README.md

 This configuration will:
 1. Compile `main.c` and `utils.c` into object files.
 2. Link them into an executable called `MyProject.exe` in the `bin` directory.

+Notice that there are two targets within this configuration, the tests target can be built using the following command: `r3make tests`
+The `tests` target makes use of the `buildeach` r3make flag, which tells r3make to compile each of the source files for this target individually. (the output will be named after the source.)
+1. Compile `test_main.c` and `test_utils.c` into object files.
+2. Link them each into executables named `test_main.exe` and `test_utils.exe` in the `bin` directory.

 >Note: r3make will create and store object files at `config[out-dir]\\ofiles`.
 This directory can be safely removed after a build has completed either manually or with the `nofiles` post-build command.